openfoamtutorials/OpenFOAM_Tutorials_/Axisymmetric2D/README.md

-Axisymmetric 2D Simulations in OpenFOAM
+Axisymmetric 2D Simulation in OpenFOAM

 All code can be found at: https://github.com/lordvon/OpenFOAM_Tutorials/tree/master/Axisymmetric2D